Stay in the present moment

 Reach out for help

 Whatever your situation, what’s happening in the world right now is a lot to process.
 You might find some days easier than others.
 If you’re feeling anxious, stressed or low, try and speak to someone you trust about how you’re feeling.
-If this isn’t possible and you don’t know where to turn, here are some places of support that can help you.
+If this isn’t possible or you’d rather to speak to somebody you don’t know, there are some places of support that can help you.